- Customer Service

 A LOMA-OAS is issued when an applicant provides convincing visual evidence that a structure is outside of the mapped floodplain.
 FEMA issues a LOMA-OAS when a structure is incorrectly determined to be in the floodplain.
 A survey is not required as part of a LOMA-OAS application.
 FEMA does not charge a fee for reviewing a LOMA-OAS.

-For more information on how to complete a LOMA-OAS contact Miriam Anderson, Acting DNR Floodplain planning program manager.
+For more information on how to complete a LOMA-OAS contact Michelle Staff, Acting DNR Floodplain planning program manager.

 Letter of map revision